RedisLabsModules/redisml/docs/commands.md

 ML.LOGREG.PREDICT key feature [...]
 ```
 #### Description
-This command predicts the result for a set of features.
+Predicts the result for a set of features.
 The logistic regression predictor stored in `key` is used for predicting the result based on one or more features that are given by the `feature` argument(s).

 #### Return value: